-We routinely use 2 or 3 media for cultivating anthers of $F_1$ hybrids the ${\rm N}{\rm 6}$ medium supplemented with sucrose and auxin, and two versions of the the potato extract media also containing auxins.
-These media are also used extensively by Chinese scientists By employing several media and staggering plantings of $F_1$ hybrids and rationing, one can significantly increase the probability of generating a sufficient number of calluses The staggered plantings/ratooning permit assessment of callus induction in the various media If callus induction is superior in one of the media, anthers from the later planting are cultured only in the best medium
+We routinely use 2 or 3 media for cultivating anthers of $F_1$ hybrids the $N_6$ medium supplemented with sucrose and auxin, and two versions of the the potato extract media also containing auxins.
+These media are also used extensively by Chinese scientists.
+By employing several media and staggering plantings of $F_1$ hybrids and ratooning, one can significantly increase the probability of generating a sufficient The staggered plantings/ratooning number of calluses. permit assessment of callus induction in the various media.
+If callus induction is superior in one of the media, anthers from the later planting are cultured only in the best medium,